cakcora/chartalist/README.md

 The Chartalist package contains:

 ## Installation
-1. Download this repository and extract the contents to the a desired location.
+1. Download this repository and extract the contents to a desired location.
 2. Inside the `chartalist_loader-main` folder will serve as the working directory.

 ### Requirements